 - Reduce pain and swelling after a minor surgery (5)

-- Minimizes exercise-induced muscle soreness and damage (6)
+- Minimize exercise-induced muscle soreness and damage (6)

-Okay you knew it was coming... time for a shameless plug.
+Okay, you knew it was coming... it's time for a shameless plug.
 Do you think the benefits of adding digestive enzymes to your daily diet could help?
-Create a personalized daily vitamin pack that includes digestive enzymes and any other vitamins, minerals or supplements you think could help.
-Start by adding digestive enzymes to your Kit here!
+Digestive enzymes can improve your quality of life, combat digestive disorders, and help remedy malabsorption so you can feel your best each day.
+So, first, create a personalized daily vitamin pack that includes digestive enzymes and any other vitamins, minerals, or supplements you think could help.
+Then, start by adding digestive enzymes to your Kit here!

 Take the assessment!
 Tell us a little about yourself, your lifestyle and your health goals.

 Select a recommended pack or customize your own assortment of supplements that meet your health goals.

 We will send you an awesome dispenser box containing 30 personalized daily vitamin packs every month